A Buddhist Community based on friendship and a shared vision of what is most valuable in life.

 Rijumayi was ordained in 2014 and her name means, Filled with Integrity.
 She is part of the Women’s Study Team and likes creating opportunities for families to access the Dharma.
 Serves on the MBC Management Committee.

 Sanghapurna was ordained in 2018 and his name means, Fulfilled by the Sangha.
-Part of the Thursday Night Team and supports MBC courses.
-Serves on the MBC Management Committee.
+Part of the Thursday Night and Men’s Study Teams.
+Serves as Secretary on the MBC Management Committee.

 Maitrikashin was ordained in 2018 and his name means, Shines with Metta.
 Maitrikashin is the MBC Safeguarding Officer.